mana-ethereum/mana/README.md

 ```
 mix test --exclude network
 ```
-Tests tagged with 'network' integrate with other nodes and cannot run unless another node is running in parallel.
-Use the'--exclude network' flag to exclude these tests.
+Tests tagged with network integrate with other nodes and cannot run unless another node is running in parallel.
+Use the `--exclude network` flag to exclude these tests.

 If you want to only run [Ethereum common tests](https://github.com/ethereum/tests), we currently have: